isostatic/blt/README.md

 # TODOs

+## Installation
+* detect first time installation and apply recommended settings (including correct card detection)
+* Calibration for audio samples?
+Currently a few samples off, less than 1ms

+## Time based
+* Expose timezone selection in settings.cgi
 * check an NTP daemon is running as well as checking in sync

+## Displays
 * Manage older log/capture files
 * Expose older log/capture files
 * Make the graph javascript based slippygraph
+* detected decoder code seems to be a bit haywire in recent versions
 * overlay changes in detected decoder
-* detected decoder code seems to be a bit haywire in recent versions
+* Cope better with invalid sources when it comes to the graph (and the detector)

+## Core functions
-* authentication on webpage (based on http header)
+* Allow authentication on webpage (based on http header perhaps?)
-* detect first time installation and apply recommended settings (including correct card detection)
-* Calibration for audio samples?
-Currently a few samples off, less than 1ms
-* Support more than 1080i25
+* Support more than just 1080i25 - UHD for example
+* Record - detect it's working or failed rather than just waiting and hoping